 Crime & Justice

-Fourth Man Arrested in Jonelle Melton’s Murder
+Fourth man arrested in connection to Jonelle Melton’s murder

 A fourth man has been arrested in connection to the murder of New Jersey middle school teacher Jonelle Melton